Foreign students with credits for college-level coursework should meet the University requirements for transfer students.

 14. Photocopies of the photo, date, and stamp of the latest arrival pages on the passport of the student.
 The passport itself shall be represented to the Bureau of Immigration for verification.

 Credentials filed in support of the application become the property of the University of the Philippines and will not be returned to the applicant.

 Advanced Credits (Transfer Students)

-An undergraduate transfer student must validate all subjects he is offering for advanced credits at the rate of at least 18 units a semester within three semesters from the date of his admission.
-His admission will be on probation basis until he shall have validated or repeated, in accordance with this rule on validation of courses, all subjects taken outside UP which are required for his program.
+An undergraduate transfer student must validate all subjects he/she is offering for advanced credits at the rate of at least 18 units a semester within three semesters from the date of admission.
+The student’s admission will be on probation basis until he/she shall has validated or repeated, in accordance with this rule on validation of courses, all subjects taken outside UP which are required for his program.
 The student will not be allowed to enroll in a subject the prerequisites of which, taken elsewhere, have not yet been validated, or repeated, as the case may be.